-- 1. Each student is scheduled for six patient-care experiences with a preceptor from the agency. - 2.
-Students are to report to the clinical agency by 0630, wearing the approved dress code attire and in possession of the required supplies (stethoscope, penlight, watch with a second hand, tape measure, and a pen). - 3.
-Students are to complete the top portion of the preceptor evaluation of the student form and give the form to the preceptor at the beginning of the rotation. - 4.
-A thirty-minute lunch time will be provided during these time.
-Students may bring their lunch or purchase one at the clinical facility. - 5.
+- 1. Each student is scheduled for four patient-care experiences with a clinical instructor. - 2.
+Students are to report to the clinical agency by 0645, wearing the approved dress code attire and in possession of the required supplies (competency transcript, stethoscope, penlight, watch with a second hand, and a pen). - 3.
+A thirty-minute lunch time and two 15 minute breaks will be provided during these experiences.
+Students may bring their lunch or purchase one at the clinical facility. - 4.
 Absences from the patient care clinicals must be approved by the clinical instructor.
 The student must inform the clinical instructor before being absent from the clinical experience.
-The student must complete an absence form and submit it to the clinical instructor before rescheduling missed clinicals.
-If the instructor does not approve the absence, the student will not have an opportunity to reschedule the absence and will fail the clinical component of the course. - 6.
+If the instructor does not approve the absence, the student will not have an opportunity to reschedule the absence and will fail the clinical component of the course. - 5.
 Reasons for non-approval of a clinical absence are: - a.
 Failure to notify the instructor prior to being absent. - b.
-Being absent for a reason other than personal illness or family or personal emergency situation.
+Being absent for a reason other than personal illness or family or personal emergency situation. - c.
+Failure to show documentation of personal illness or family or personal emergency situation.